bwRavencl/ControllerBuddy-Pages/index.md

         ControllerBuddy is free and open-source software, licensed under the [GNU General Public License v2.0](https://github.com/bwRavencl/ControllerBuddy/blob/master/LICENSE){:target="_blank"}.
         This principally enables anyone to take part in its development.
         If you feel a useful feature is missing feel free to implement it and open a create a pull-request on GitHub.
 Please be aware that the author will only accept features that he personally finds useful and adhere to his standards for code quality.
+  - title: How can I get in touch with you?
+    content: |
+        Please refer to the [ControllerBuddy Discord](https://discord.gg/2Sg9ggZrAp){:target="_blank"} if you have any additional questions that were not covered here.
 ---

 ## Welcome